robetatis/study_notes_regression/README.md

 Interestingly, it can happen that the interaction term is significant but not the two associated main effects.
 In that case, the 'hierarchical principle' indicates those non-significant main effects should still be kept in the model.
 The rationale is: if the interaction exists, whether main effects are zero or not is irrelevant because those factors must be present for an interaction to take place at all.
 Also, those main effects are likely correlated with the interaction term, so leaving them out makes no sense.

-### Interaction with binary qualitative terms
+### Interaction with qualitative terms

-This particular setup is very useful, namely in situations where we're studying the relationship of $y$ with an $X$ that has quantitative and binary (qualitative) columns.
+This particular setup is very useful, namely in situations where we're studying the relationship of $y$ with an $X$ that has quantitative and qualitative columns.
 The binary fields act as 'switches' that split the regression line into several (because their regression coefficient will be multiplied by either 0 or 1) and the interaction between the quantitative $X_j$ and the binary $X_j$ determines which slope each of those separate regression lines will have (because the 0/1 fields switch the additional slope terms 'on' and 'off').
 This can be illustrated with an example using one quantitative ($x_1$) and one binary ($x_2$) regressor.
 Our model would be:

 $y = \beta_0 + \beta1x_1 + \beta_2x2 + \beta_3x_1x_2$